BrianWill/pigeon/docs/go-pigeon-notes.md

 ## structs

-In StaticPigeon, we can define our own data types called `structs` (as in 'structures').
+In GoPigeon, we can define our own data types called `structs` (as in 'structures').
 Structs are defined at the top-level of code (meaning outside any function).
 A struct is a composite of one or more named elements of data, called 'fields':

 ```
 // define a struct called Ronald with two fields